| Title: | Iterate Multiple Realisations of Stochastic Models |

 package so that examples and tests can be run more quickly without

-having to compile code directly via dust()
+having to compile code directly via dust().
+These examples are

 all "toy" examples, being small and fast to run.